What is the Homeoblock Appliance

 The device was invented by Dr Belfor from New York, USA.
 You can’t help but notice the obvious similarities to the DNA appliance.
 Dr. Belfor once worked with Dr. Singh.
 Dr. Singh is given credit for inventing the DNA appliance.
 Treatment with the Homeoblock usually takes 12 – 24 months.
 It most often solves TMJ pain and removes the need for night guards, bite splints, and CPAP.

-A Holistic approach to curing TMJ pain and Sleep Apnea
+A Holistic approach TMJ pain and Sleep Apnea Therapy

 At TMJ Sleep and Breathe Center, our treatment uses a holistic approach to treating the entirety of this problem.
 Long term stability and success of treatment depends on correcting the root cause of symptoms.
 As great as the Homeoblock appliance is, it is only one piece to the puzzle-albeit the biggest one.
 Tongue function, breathing patterns and posture all play huge roles as well.